-Table 2-1, page 2-19 shows some applicable extension ranges, patterns, and routes for pools when people in one system call people at non-local extensions.
+Table 2-1, page 2-22 shows some applicable extension ranges, patterns, and routes for pools when people in one system call people at non-local extensions.
 For each route, there is a pool number, an FRL, and assignment of voice and/or data service.
 Digit manipulation is required for routes that use PSTN trunks, which are assigned high-numbered FRLs and are available to only a few users.
+Digit manipulation is also required for routing coverage or calling group overflow calls to the centralized VMS/AA.
 Reserved pools are assigned for high-speed 2B data calls, which must not be queued using the Automatic Callback feature.
 Restrictive FRLs are unnecessary for these routes, because they are for data only and cannot be used for voice calls.